EdenKupe/anarchysf/pages/j/LangdonJones.md

 title: "Langdon Jones - The Eye of the Lens"
 ---

-Jones's collection of late sixties stories,  mostly from New Worlds, presents some interesting examples of the sort of  speculative fiction associated with the magazine.
-Moorcock described the book as  "superb", in the Appendix to his 1983 Retreat from Liberty (90).
+Jones's collection of late sixties stories,  mostly from _New Worlds_, presents some interesting examples of the sort of  speculative fiction associated with the magazine.
+Moorcock described the book as  "superb", in the Appendix to his 1983 _Retreat from Liberty_ (90).